How To Sleep With Eyelash Extensions

 Silk is hypoallergenic and resistant to bacteria and dust mites.
 If you suffer from acne, a silk pillowcase can help.
 It wicks away dirt and grease that cotton pillowcases seem to harbor.

 Silk also has amazing benefits for hair.
-If you usually wake up looking like you’ve been dragged through a hedge backward then you’ll be pleasantly surprised after your first night using a silk pillowcase.
+If you usually wake up looking like you’ve been dragged through a hedge backwards then you’ll be pleasantly surprised after your first night using a silk pillowcase.
 Silk doesn’t draw moisture out of your skin and hair so you’ll wake up with smooth, shiny locks, soft, hydrated skin, and lush lashes.
-Check out the best silk pillowcases on Amazon.
+Check out Beauty Sleep 101’s Shop for the best silk pillowcases.

 How To Keep Eyelashes From Falling Out – Use A Sleep Mask